williamtran-tech/COMP1640-collecting-ideas-webapp/README.md

 npm install --save-dev nodemon
 ```

+4. Next, install dependencies in /client

+   >

-4. Create table, named ["FillLater"] in the database nodejs_mysql like the query below:
+5. Create table, named ["FillLater"] in the database nodejs_mysql like the query below:

 ```
 CREATE TABLE tasks (